MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/deploy-and-configure-on-macos.md

 **Enterprise** (now called "Deferred"): The Deferred ring users get new features, bug fixes, and performance improvements last.
 This ring lets you deploy updates from an internal network location, and control the timing of the deployment (within a 60-day window).

 > [!IMPORTANT]
 > We recommend selecting several people in your IT department as early adopters to join the Insiders ring and receive features early.
-We recommend leaving everyone else in the organization in the default Production ring to ensure they receive bug fixes and new features in a timely fashion.
-[See all our recommendations for configuring the sync app](ideal-state-configuration.md)
+We also recommend leaving everyone else in the organization in the default Production ring to ensure they receive bug fixes and new features in a timely fashion.
+[See all our recommendations for configuring the sync app](ideal-state-configuration.md).

 For more info on the builds currently available in each ring, see the [release notes](https://support.office.com/article/845dcf18-f921-435e-bf28-4e24b95e5fc0?).
 For more info about the update rings and how the sync app checks for updates, see the [OneDrive sync app update process](sync-client-update-process.md).